Anniken Obaidli

 Anniken Obaidli (born 22 June 1995) is a Norwegian handball player who plays for Storhamar HE and the Norwegian national team.

 She also represented Norway in 2014 Women's Junior World Handball Championship, placing 9th.

+She won her first gold medal at the 2024 European Championship, beating Denmark in the final.

+At the 2025 World Championship she was part of the Norwegian team that won World Championship gold medals.